kenyrishi/Pomodoro/README.md

 # Pomodoro
-A Pomodoro app created using React.js, that can be used for studying.
+A Pomodoro app that can be used to help with studying.
 This application also includes tips and strategies to improve the users mental health, with prizes to help them achive their goals.
+This was created with React.js, using HTML, CSS, and Javascript.